rchodava/datamill/README.md

 }
 ```

-Here, the request parameter "id", retrieved using `request.uriParameter("id")` returns a `Value`.
-This URI parameter, as
+Here, the request URI parameter "id", retrieved using `request.uriParameter("id")` returns a `Value`, the main interface
-with all URI parameters, is originally a string value.
-But notice that it is easily converted into a long value using
+for the values API.
+This URI parameter, as with all URI parameters, is originally a string value.
+But notice that it is
-the `asLong()` method.
-There is a method to quickly cast to all the primitive types.
-Another example of where values
+easily converted into a long value using the `asLong()` method.
+There is a method to quickly cast to all the primitive
-are returned is when you access database row data:
+types.
+Another example of where values are returned is when you access database row data:

 ```java
 public class Main {